Ragamillion/cs410Project/README.md

 test1.getTopics(25)
 test1.printTopics(10)

 analysis.py is added to this tool to present the results in a tabular format.
-In this scenario we've chosen to display top 4 topics for each context and top 5 most tweeted topic words for those topics.
+It finds topics for each context based on the probability of the topic appearing in the tweets in a particular context.
+Each topic consists of 5 words with highest probability of being related to the topic.
 The results are printed to results.csv file.